-Where are they now?
-The last Man Utd XI picked by Sir Alex Ferguson
+Revisiting the last Man Utd XI picked by Sir Alex Ferguson in May 2013

 After 26 incredible years at the club, Sir Alex Ferguson took charge of his 1,500th and final Manchester United game in May 2013.